The primary team

 French Teacher

-I believe every child is unique and deserves a caring, inspiring, and engaging atmosphere in which to grow emotionally, intellectually, and socially.
-As an educator, I want to help students meet their fullest potential in these areas by providing a safe, challenging, and collaborative environment.
+I firmly believe that every child is unique and deserves a nurturing, inspiring, and engaging environment in which to grow emotionally, intellectually, and socially.
+As an educator, my goal is to create a stimulating and collaborative learning atmosphere where each student can reach their full potential in a safe and respectful setting.

 Victoria McLean